Home / Statistical Tools / Data Types / Data Types Details

 Quantum XL recognizes dates in two forms:

-Although Excel internally stores dates as numbers (serial dates), Quantum XL does not interpret plain numbers as dates during automatic type detection.
+Plain numbers are not treated as dates, even if they fall within Excel's valid date range.
 This prevents numeric data like "42000" from being incorrectly detected as a date.
-If you have a column of Excel serial dates that appears as numbers, you should either format them as dates in Excel before importing, or manually set the column type to DateTime.
+If you have a column of Excel serial dates that appears as numbers, you should either format them as dates in Excel before analysis, or manually set the column type to DateTime.

 Example Detection Scenarios¶